Social responsibility

 - evaluate our models thoroughly to prevent exaggerated performance claims [1], [2], [3]

-- follow the TRIPOD guidelines when reporting on clinical risk prediction models, publish model cards or datasheets for datasets
+- follow the TRIPOD guidelines when reporting on clinical risk prediction models, publish model cards or datasheets for datasets, implement the (FUTURE-AI](https://future-ai.eu/) best practices for trustworthy AI in medicine

 - collaborate with domain experts and stakeholders to create ML systems that generate meaningful impact, instead of advancing 1% on a benchmark